Lucianoris/sourcecode/README.md

 # What is WRTC?
-worthless is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
-Combining limited Proof-of-Work, worthless coin (worthless) is unique in its distribution.
+Worthless Coin is a blockchain using the highly-secure and power-efficient NIST5 algorithm.
+Combining limited Proof-of-Work, Worthless Coin (WRTC) is unique in its distribution.

 <a name="specifications"></a>
 ## Technical Specifications